charlielobster/CUDA_NekRS/README.md

        ii) Use Balena Etcher to write the iso to the USB drive

-       iii) Boot into your BIOS and boot from the USB drive
+       iii) From your BIOS, boot from the USB drive

            Install to the right drive!